-2023 Committee Members
+2024 Committee Members

-Kevin McSweeney, chair Director of Arboretum

-Ryan Welch Superintendent of Grounds, F&S; acting Horticulturist

-Morgan White Associate Director for Sustainability, F&S Brent Lewis University Landscape Architect, F&S Jay Hayek Extension Specialist in Forestry

-Andrew Lamoreux Forestry Supervisor, City of Champaign Meredith Moore iSEE Sustainability Programs Coordinator
+Kevin McSweeney, chair Director of Arboretum Ryan Welch Superintendent of Grounds, F&S acting Horticulturist Morgan White Associate Director for Sustainability, F&S Brent Lewis University Landscape Architect, F&S Justin Vozzo Extension Specialist in Forestry Andrew Lamoreux Forestry Supervisor, City of Champaign Miriam Rose Keep iSEE Sustainability Programs Coordinator Layne Knoche RORG Assistant Director Isabel Iocca Landscape Architecture Undergraduate Student Kate Stumpf Landscape Architecture Undergraduate Student Johanna Gonzales Landscape Architecture Undergraduate Student

-Eliana Brown RORG Director

-Sinead Soltis F&S Sustainability Intern Vanessa Arteaga F&S sustainability Intern

-Jack Reicherts Civil and Environmental Engineering, Undergraduate

-Gabe Harper-Hagen Landscape Architecture, Graduate Student

-Lucy NifongUndergraduate studentMaiah CaiseUndergraduate Student

-2023 Meeting Schedule
+2024 Meeting Schedule

 The committee was continued from the original committee (started on January 22, 2015).
-In 2023, the first meeting was held on February 27, opening with a discussion on our goals for the year, in addition to revising our commitments as a committee.
-Planning for our Arbor Day celebration also began at this meeting, Including the addition of a a favorite tree contest.
-The next meeting was held on March 22, with more planning for the 2023 Arbor Day event.
-The location of the tree to be planted on Arbor Day was selected, in addition to finalizing the attendees and speak list.
+In 2024, the first meeting was held on March 5, opening with a discussion on our goals for the year, in addition to revising our commitments as a committee.
+Planning for our Arbor Day celebration also began at this meeting, including a favorite tree contest.
+The next meeting was held on March 26, with more planning for the 2024 Arbor Day event.
+The location of the tree to be planted on Arbor Day was reviewed, in addition to finalizing the attendees and speak list.
 Other events for the month of April, like Earth Day and community-wide Arbor Day events were also advertised.
-Both the F&S Grounds team and Landscape Architect went into detail about the revision of the campuses landscape master plan, being updated from the 2017 version.
+Upcoming community planting events were identified as an opportunity to promote the Arbor Day celebrations.
+Additional outreach methods, such as flyers, were discussed to increase attendance.
+Both the F&S Grounds team and Landscape Architect went into detail recapping the 2022 Tree Care Plan.